Hair Stylists Have Important Tax Deductions

 • Industry specific magazine or publication subscriptions

-• Liability you were required to pay
+• Liability insurance you were required to pay

 • Services such as scissors sharpening

-If you take additional courses, you may be able to deduct any associated costs, as long as the courses meet specific requirements.
-Refresher courses or those that familiarize you with new developments are generally deductible. can also be deducted if you take a business trip to learn about new color options and techniques, or extra training.
+If you take additional training courses, you may be able to deduct any associated costs, as long as the courses meet specific requirements.
+Refresher courses or those that familiarize you with new developments are generally deductible.
+Travel can also be deducted if you take a business trip to learn about new color options and techniques, or extra training.
 Be advised though, courses that help you meet the minimum requirements of the trade, as well as thought that allow you to get a new occupation are not deductible.